Untitled

 Evaluation Criteria

 Learning Chemistry requires persistence, diligence, and hard work.
 This course will cover a number of topics and the difficulty will quickly ramp up.
 To facilitate discussion, assigned chapters should be read before the week they are covered.
 There will be suggested problems for each chapter and they are strongly recommended for building skills.
 The suggested problems will not be graded, but the chapter quiz questions will be similar.
 The suggested problems are the minimum recommendation, and if you are not advancing through them quickly I recommend doing additional problems.
-A short quiz on definitions, broad concepts, and related problems will be given after each assigned chapter.
+A short quiz on definitions, concepts, and related problems will be given after each assigned chapter.

 Your grade will be based on the points you earn from quizzes, labs, exams, discussion, and your research paper.
 The relative percentage of each towards your total grade and approximate number of points are listed below (actual percentage may vary slightly).